SuzieP/Portfolio/README.md

 #### Exploratory analysis and visualization of L&D survey data (records for 2018-2020 collected by Emerald Works UK) using Python.

 #### Exploratory analysis of the Chicago govt. public datasets (published in 2012) using SQL and Python.
+In this project I explore the relationships between the variables in three different datasets pulled from the Chicago government website:
+ 1. Socioeconomic indicators in Chicago for each community area for years 2018-2012
+ 2. Chicago public school records for the 2011-2012 school year
+ 3. Chicago crime data from 2001 to 2012
+I conduct an exploratory correlation analysis between the following variables:
+	⁃	per capita income
+	⁃	hardship index
+	⁃	crime count
+	⁃	safety score
+	⁃	college enrollment rates
+	⁃	school misconduct rates

 #### Exploratory analysis and WordCloud visualization of tweets with keyword 'Trump' (scraped from Twitter Jan 5-8 2021) using Python.